AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Completed the homework as well as the 6th lesson, typography, from shayhowe.com.

 **Thoughts**: “Do something today that your future self will thank you for" -Anonymous

+### R1D12: June 12

+**Today's Progress**: Built two page layouts with HTML and CSS using floats deliberately.

+**Thoughts**: “The poem in the head is always perfect.
+Resistance begins when you try to convert it into language." -Stanley Kunitz